International Paper

 109. Time-bound commitment to improve water use intensity?

 The company commits to reduce water use intensity at its mills by 25% by 2030.
-However, this only covers mill operations.
+However, it only covers mill operations.

 -